Did you know the language you speak has an impact on your disposition towards saving money and how you make financial decisions?

 It’s also one that your future self will thank for you having done.

 #5: Since my kids will go to college prior to my retirement, I need to save for that first

 Chronologically this is correct, but financially this is a mistake.
 Saving for and paying for your child(ren)’s college expenses is absolutely a noble goal for which you should be commended.

 However, saving for college expenses should not come at the expense of not saving for your own future self.
 You lose a significant number of years’ worth of compounding returns, and in the end, you end up having to work more for your money than having your money work for you (refer to #1 above).

-Perhaps most importantly, you don’t want to put yourself in a position where you are going to be reliant upon your children to take care of you because you failed to take care of yourself first.
+Perhaps most importantly, you don’t want to put yourself in a position where you are going to be reliant upon your children to take care of you or you would find yourself at an assisted living situation because you failed to take care of yourself first.
 It is worth considering and calculating the cost of nursing home care or home care services (contact NDIS Support Sydney for more info).

 #6: An inheritance or financial windfall is going to come my way, that’s my plan